-Bars, cafés and pastry shops in Rome for the small breakfast, for a refreshment, the small hunger between or a nice dessert.
+Bars, cafés and pastry shops in Rome for the small breakfast, for a refreshment, a small appetite in between or a nice dessert.

 Bars, cafés and pastry shops in Rome

-The transition between bars, cafes and pastry shops is fluid.
+How are bars, cafes and pastry shops in Rome different?

-Bars offer a basic supply, often also with tobacco products, cafés celebrate the product and the atmosphere while pastry shops often consist only of the laboratory and the sales room with two tables.
+Bars tend to provide a basic service, often with tobacco sale, cafes celebrate more of the product and atmosphere, while pastry shops sell their own crafted product and often consist only of the laboratory and the salesroom with a few tables.

-At breakfast for the coffee and a pastry, during the day for a cold drink, for lunch for a warm sandwich or a toast.
-There are bars in Rome at every street corner.
-As a rule, there are different prices for a consumption at the bar or at the table.
+For breakfast for coffee and a pastry, during the day for a cold drink, for lunch for a hot sandwich, a toast or a small hot plate, there are bars in Rome on every street corner.
+As a rule, there are different prices for consumption at the bar or at the table.

-If you want a long filter coffee, you should order a Caffè Americano.
+If you want a sort of filter coffee, you should order a Caffè Americano.

 Cafés with tradition